luisarizmendi/openshift-edge-demos/demos/placement/doc/00-preparation.md

 In the ACM console ("All Clusters" dropdown menu at the top left corner in the OpenShift console), navigate to "Infrastructure > Clusters" to see your clusters.
 Under the "ClusterSets" tab, you'll notice that a couple of `ClusterSets` have been predefined: "cloud" and "edge."
 These will be used during the Placement API demo.

-In the Argo CD UI (accessible via the squares icon in the top right of the OpenShift console), you can see two Argo CD applications already created: `infra-acm` (deploying ACM in your Hub Cluster) and `demo-placement-bootstrap` (preparing the demo environment, including creating the `ClusterSets` and more).
+In the Argo CD UI (accessible via the squares icon in the top right of the OpenShift console), you can see two Argo CD applications already created: `advanced-cluster-management` (deploying ACM in your Hub Cluster) and `bootstrap-demo-placement` (preparing the demo environment, including creating the `ClusterSets` and more).

-To explore the objects generated during the demo bootstrap, open the `demo-placement-bootstrap` application in the Argo CD UI.
+To explore the objects generated during the demo bootstrap, open the `bootstrap-demo-placement` application in the Argo CD UI.
 Here, you can find other useful objects, such as the `GitOpsCluster` manifest, which automatically creates the clusters in Argo CD when imported into ACM, allowing you to skip this step during the demo.

 ## Next